Compiled Master Game Guide

 Finn has a Move number of 5.
 You advance him the full 5 spaces toward the opposing figures.
 Note: Finn may move through the Marro Warrior because it is friendly.

 1. Note: Glyphs and water tiles do not add height to any spaces on which they’re placed.
-They are considered to have the same height as the space below them.

 EXAMPLE 5EXAMPLE 5: Moving Up